Shizheng-Wen/Researchers-in-AI4S/README.md

 This is the summary for researchers in AI for Science.
 Currently, the updating list only contained people in the field of AI + applied mathematics and mechanics sorted by Shizheng Wen.
 Other fields like AI + Molecular dynamics, materials/chemistry/biology will be sorted out soon.

-(:notebook: Please ignore the note, which is some characteristics for me to remember.)
+(:notebook: Please notice that this list is very subjective, it only contained the researchers the creator so far.
+Also, please ignore the note, which is only some characteristics for me to remember.)

 # :man_scientist:Mainstream ML